← Return to Blog Index

 Conclusion: Economics Over Ideology

+For commodity functions where differentiation provides minimal value, SaaS offers the most economically rational choice.
 For strategic capabilities where business-specific optimization creates competitive advantage, AI investments deliver superior long-term economics despite higher upfront costs.
-Custom models trained on proprietary data, continuously improving with more experience, provide differentiation that no SaaS subscription can match.

 The winning approach combines both strategically.
 Use SaaS for commodity functions, invest in AI for competitive differentiators, and build architecture that allows evolution as economics and capabilities change.